RobotnikAutomation/roscon2025_rbwatcher_workshop/README.md

 ### Task 8 – Autonomous Inspection with Behavior Trees

+*Context:* You could script the mission in one giant node, but Behavior Trees keep patrol, detection, tracking, and recovery logic modular.
+They make it easier to visualize state transitions, add fallbacks, and recover from failures.

 The example tree implements a patrol-and-track policy:

 1. Patrol a navigation route using Nav2 waypoints.